-Former Trump University Student Wants Out Of 25 M Settlement And Seeks Trial
+Former Trump University Student Wants Out Of $25 Million Settlement, Seeks Trial

 But, Trump University alleges that it is a course on real estate investment.

 This latest development for the business known as Trump University is not good news for Donald Trump.
-As The Inquisitr previously reported, presidents can be impeached for actions taken prior to taking the oath of office, and University of Utah professor Christopher Peterson says that fraud and racketeering could be a “high crime” that is a required qualifier for impeachment.
+As the Inquisitr previously reported, presidents can be impeached for actions taken prior to taking the oath of office, and University of Utah professor Christopher Peterson says that fraud and racketeering could be a “high crime” that is a required qualifier for impeachment.
 But that’s not Donald Trump’s only problem.

-If Sherri Simpson is successful in opting out of the class action Trump University claim and proceeds to trial successfully, she sets a precedent for thousands of other former consumers of Trump University expressing dissatisfaction.
+If Sherri Simpson is successful in opting out of the class-action Trump University claim and proceeds to trial successfully, she sets a precedent for thousands of other former consumers of Trump University expressing dissatisfaction.
 Although presidents are under immunity for some civil lawsuits, they are only immune from lawsuits that pertain to activities related to their direct duties as president.

 Donald Trump would not be immune from lawsuits related to Trump University.
 Additionally, precedent has been set that at least one previous president was sued civilly.
 That precedent was set by the husband to Donald Trump’s personal counselor, Kellyanne Conway.
-Kellyanne Conway’s husband George Conway was the lead attorney representing Paula Jones in the civil case against President Clinton reports Mother Jones.
+Kellyanne Conway’s husband George Conway was the lead attorney representing Paula Jones in the civil case against President Clinton, reports Mother Jones.

 Donald Trump, and all Americans, can thank Kellyanne Conway’s husband George Conway for setting the precedent to sue a sitting president civilly.
 Whether Sherri Simpson will get her day in court against the president on her Trump University case remains to be seen.
 Judge Curiel has set a date of March 30 to hear arguments on the fairness of the objection.

-[Feature Image by Bebeto Matthews/AP Images]
+[Featured Image by Bebeto Matthews/AP Images]